ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ### The .env File

-Create an .env file in the root of `standard-bridge-custom-token` folder and add `PRIVATE_KEY` to it.
+To use a network (either Optimistic Kovan or Optimistic Ethereum), create an .env file in the root of `standard-bridge-custom-token` folder and add `PRIVATE_KEY` to it.
 This account is going to be used to call the factory and create your L2 ERC20.
+Remember to fund your account for deployment.

 ### Update the deploy script